Find here a collection of cool technology writing prompts that students love.

 4. Write about something you learned today in technology class that is similar to something you already knew.

 5. Share three ways that you use technology in your daily life.
-Be specific by providing details.
+Be specific.

 6. Think about the technological devices used in your classroom.
 Choose one, and write about its purpose.
 How does it make learning easier?